morinlab/lymphopedia/papers/pasqualucciInactivatingMutationsAcetyltransferase2011.md

 ---
 sankey-beta
 This study, New Tier 1, 2
-New Tier 1, FL Tier 1, 2
+New Tier 1, DLBCL Tier 1, 2
 This study, New Tier 2, 0
-New Tier 2, FL Tier 2, 0
+New Tier 2, DLBCL Tier 2, 0
+This study, New Tier 3, 0
+New Tier 3, DLBCL Tier 3, 0
-All other FL studies, FL Tier 1, 64
+All other DLBCL studies, DLBCL Tier 1, 123
-All other FL studies, FL Tier 2, 50
+All other DLBCL studies, DLBCL Tier 2, 210
+All other DLBCL studies, DLBCL Tier 3, 387
 ```

 ## Novel genes reported in this study